 Successful parenting begins in your heart, and then continues on a moment-to-moment basis by engaging your children when feelings run high, when they are sad, angry or scared.
 The heart of parenting is being there in a particular way when it really counts.

-Dr. Gottman’s research has shown that Emotion Coached children:
+Dr. John Gottman’s research has shown that Emotion Coached children:

 - Perform better academically